 Benefits of a comprehensive secure access solution

 - Privileged Remote Access empowers organizations with a comprehensive solution that meets identity and access needs across the whole of the business.

 - IT admins and third-party vendors can use the product to access systems in their role as “fixers” of the business.
 Developers and cloud ops engineers can use the BeyondTrust solution as they do their work “building”.

 - Privileged Remote Access offers a single control plane to secure all access.
 Plus, the consolidation of the audit trail alone is worth the price of admission for most companies.

 Privileged Remote Access has changed the game for secure access—and we don’t make that claim lightly.

-- Easy provisioning and deprovisioning of access so you always know who can connect to what and when.
+- Easy provisioning and deprovisioning of cloud access so you always know who can connect to what and when.

 - Allows users to maintain existing workflows using familiar tools (like Putty and Azure Data Studio) when connecting to critical infrastructure.
 Productivity and security combined.

 - Infrastructure as Code allows you to provision/deprovision infrastructure and access (via Privileged Remote Access) in real time.

 Adam White is the Director of Technical Marketing and has been with BeyondTrust for 19 years in a variety of technical and operations roles.
 Originally starting in support and spending over a decade in solutions engineering, Adam brings that technical lens to the BeyondTrust marketing team.
 He is a vintage electronics and hi-fi nerd (think vacuum tubes); collector of too many amplifiers, guitars, and effects pedals; husband; and father of three teenagers.